Skip to main content

 Project Safe Childhood

 Project Safe Childhood is the Department of Justice initiative launched in 2006 to combat the proliferation of technology-facilitated crimes involving the sexual exploitation of children.
+Perpetrators use the same applications, games, and websites that children do to gain access to them.
 The threat of sexual predators soliciting children for physical sexual contact is well-known and serious.
-The danger of perpetrators who produce, distribute and possess child pornography is equally dramatic and disturbing.
+The danger of perpetrators who produce, distribute, and possess child pornography is equally dramatic and disturbing.
 There is often an international dimension to these crimes – for example, some offenders travel to victimize children outside of the United States or view live video streams (in addition to recorded still and video images) of children being abused in foreign countries.

 The department expanded Project Safe Childhood in May 2011 to encompass all federal crimes involving the sexual exploitation of a minor, including sex trafficking of a minor and crimes against children committed in Indian country.
 Failure to register as a sex offender offenses now also fall within the ambit of Project Safe Childhood.

-Project Safe Childhood is implemented through partnerships with numerous stakeholders, including: U.S. Attorneys’ Offices (USAOs) and the Executive Office for U.S. Attorneys; the Child Exploitation and Obscenity Section (CEOS) of the Justice Department’s Criminal Division, Internet Crimes Against Children (ICAC) task forces; federal law enforcement partners, including the FBI, the U.S. Postal Inspection Service (USPIS), Homeland Security Investigations (HSI), U.S. Secret Service and the U.S. Marshals Service (USMS); advocacy organizations such as the National Institute of Justice; and state, local, tribal and military law enforcement officials.
+Project Safe Childhood is implemented through partnerships with numerous stakeholders, including: U.S. Attorneys’ Offices (USAOs) and the Executive Office for U.S. Attorneys; the Child Exploitation and Obscenity Section (CEOS) of the Justice Department’s Criminal Division, Internet Crimes Against Children (ICAC) task forces; federal law enforcement partners, including the FBI, Homeland Security Investigations (HSI), the U.S. Marshals Service (USMS), the U.S. Postal Inspection Service (USPIS), and the U.S. Secret Service (USSS); advocacy organizations such as the National Center for Missing and Exploited Children (NCMEC) and National Institute of Justice; and state, local, tribal and military law enforcement officials.

-In addition to prosecuting those who target children in federal court, the U.S. Attorney’s Office for the Southern District of Florida supports Project Safe Childhood through Violence Reduction Partnership (VRP) outreach efforts, including a 90 minute multi-media presentation that is shared with local 6th grade students in order to empowers them to refrain from committing acts of bullying and cyber-bullying and falling victim to bullies and internet predators.
+The U.S. Attorney’s Office for the Southern District of Florida also supports Project Safe Childhood through Violence Reduction Partnership (VRP) outreach efforts, including a multi-media presentation for upper level elementary, middle school and high school students in order to empower them to refrain from committing acts of bullying and cyber-bullying and falling victim to bullies and internet predators.

 Additional information regarding Project Safe Childhood (PSC) and available resources can be found at: